CharlesB91/harry-potter-quiz/README.md

 ### Quiz Screen

 - This area is the main quiz screen where user will answers a series of 5 questions to complete the quiz.
+- The users is provided with 4 multiple choice answers.
 - The background again features the famous Hogwarts castle.

 ![Quiz-Screen](https://github.com/CharlesB91/harry-potter-quiz/blob/master/assets/images/readme-img/quiz-screen.PNG)